Ali Fasir: 2006 season

 Fasir was first spotted by a Malé League team, Club Eagles during their training camp held at his home land Eydhafushi in 2006.
 Fasir was included in the three players Club Eagles offered the contract from Eydhafushi and he was later released at the end of the season as his contract got expired.

 Club All Youth Linkage

 2008 season

-In the year 2007, Club All Youth Linkage, a second division team noticed Fasir during an island level football tournament held in Eydhafushi.
+In 2007, Club All Youth Linkage, a second division team noticed Fasir during an island level football tournament held in Eydhafushi.
 Club AYL signed him for the 2008 season and Fasir played a major role to qualify and win the 2009 Dhivehi League play-off round as 2008 second division tournament finalists to qualify the club to Dhivehi League for the first time.